Sorting out your Shit!

 What can you do about it?

 As a hypnotherapist, I treated many people for issues such as low self-esteem and confidence, emotional eating, and anxiety.
-These problems often occurred as a result of something that happened to them in the past.
-Then an event triggered a response that knocked them for six and they came to me for help.
+These problems often occurred due to something that happened to them in the past.
+Then, an event triggered a response that knocked them for six, and they came to me for help.
 Fortunately, there are some techniques you can try yourself to help change negative behaviour patterns.
 This should not be instead of seeing a professional, if you need one, but should be used to help you understand why you behave as you do and how you can begin to help yourself.

 Start by taking a look at what is having the most negative impact on your life.
-It could be you are unhappy in your job or your relationship because you feel undervalued or it could be a character trait you dislike such as a quick temper or being overly pessimistic.
-Don’t make the mistake of trying to tackle more than one issue at a time, pick one to start with.
+It could be you are unhappy in your job or relationship because you feel undervalued, or it could be a character trait you dislike, such as a quick temper or being overly pessimistic.
+Don’t make the mistake of tackling more than one issue at a time; pick one to start with.
 You can always go back to any others when you have done what you can with the first one.

 I am good enoughOnce you have identified a particular behaviour trait you want to change, start looking for the triggers that set it off.
 Begin by noticing which events or people cause that negative emotion.
-When you have got a sense of what is setting you off you can take a deeper look at why this might be and how you can change or adapt your behaviour to stop it from being so destructive.
+When you have a sense of what is setting you off, you can look deeper into why this might be and how you can change or adapt your behaviour to stop it from being so destructive.

 For example, I am prone to negative talk, berating myself and calling myself ‘stupid’ when I drop things or forget to do something.
-When I looked at what set off this tirade, I found it usually happened when I was in or rush and hadn’t given myself enough time.
-This made me clumsy and distracted so I make mistakes.
-I often got really worked up about the most trivial thing that it gave me a headache.
+When I looked at what set off this tirade, I found it usually happened when I was in a rush and hadn’t given myself enough time.
+This made me clumsy and distracted, so I made mistakes.
+I often get worked up about the most trivial thing that gives me a headache.

 I have devised several strategies to help me cope with this.
-The first seems obvious, give myself more time, but as this behaviour is a form of procrastination, it is unlikely to work until I have got to the root of why I procrastinate.
+The first seems obvious: give myself more time, but as this behaviour is a form of procrastination, it is unlikely to work until I have gotten to the root of why I procrastinate.
 This is the best response, and I am working on it, but I need something to use immediately when I start negative self-talk.
-So, another strategy I use is to look at why I am getting so angry and ask myself what it is achieving, and if it is worth the effort (it rarely is!
+So, another strategy I use is to look at why I am getting so angry and ask myself what it is achieving and if it is worth the effort (it rarely is!
 My favourite approach is much easier and has more immediate results.
-When I find myself losing my temper and shouting at myself, I turn the insult into a song.
-Sometimes I just sing whatever earworm is in my head other times I pick a particular song to accompany it.
+When I lose my temper and shout at myself, I turn the insult into a song.
+Sometimes, I sing whatever earworm is in my head.
+Other times, I pick a particular song to accompany it.
 Around Christmas, I put it to the tune of Jingle Bells and sang “Stupid cow, stupid cow, jingle all the way….” etc. It made me laugh and defused the tension.

-If you want more help with identifying and finding coping strategies take a look at my ‘How to Become a Wise Woman’ online course which gives you a comprehensive plan for making the most of the second half of your life.
+If you want more help identifying and finding coping strategies, look at my ‘How to Become a Wise Woman’ online course, which gives you a comprehensive plan for making the most of the second half of your life.

 Practising Self-Care

-The most important thing you can do for yourself at this time in your life is to practice self-care.
-This is particularly crucial if you are experiencing menopause symptoms as these can are often made worse when you are stressed.
+The most important thing you can do for yourself at this time is practice self-care.
+This is particularly crucial if you are experiencing menopause symptoms, as these can are often made worse when you are stressed.

 Me chilling out with a friend at a festival